 The technical file isn't static:

-- New firmware/software version
+- New firmware or software version

 - Security patch release